MikePacey/Lancaster-HEC/docs/mpi.rst

 The above job runs the same application as the first example but requests only 8 cores, all on the same compute node.
-As this syntax doesn't an exclusive node the remaining cores on the compute node will be available for other jobs.
+As this syntax doesn't request an exclusive node the remaining cores on the compute node will be available for other jobs.

 Note that smaller MPI jobs *must* specify their memory requirements - as